zaczhou0928/recipeanalysis/README.md

 The question we would like to address is:

-What is the relationship between the amount of calories and average rating of recipes?
+<code style="color : Yellowgreen">What is the relationship between the amount of calories and average rating of recipes?</code>

 ## Null Hypothesis: